May 4, 1994

 Astilbe, also known as false spirea or meadowsweet, is a shade tolerant perennial suitable for many Iowa gardens.
 Most astilbe cultivars grow 2 to 3 feet tall although some varieties can grow to a height of 4 feet.
 The mid to dark green foliage is ternately compound (divided into 3 parts).
 Some varieties have a reddish-copper overcast to the foliage.
 The flower stalks are erect or arching panicles up to 2 feet long.
 Bloom occurs from early June through August depending upon the cultivar.
 Flowers are available in white and various shades of pink, red, or lavender.

 The cold temperatures last week in Iowa may have damaged some of the blossoms (ovaries) on fruit trees.
 The extent of damage depended upon the stage of flower bud development and minimum temperature at the site.
 Flower buds become less resistant to cold injury as they progress from the silver bud stage to full bloom.
 Many of the fruit trees in central Iowa were in full bloom last week.
-At the full bloom stage, previous scientific studies have found that only 10% of apple blossoms are killed when the temperature drops to 28oF.
+At the full bloom stage, previous scientific studies have found that only 10% of apple blossoms are killed when the temperature drops to 28 degrees Fahrenheit.

 Not all browning and loss of conifer needles is caused by infectious diseases.
 Environmental and site stress can also cause discoloration and death of needles.